noobshow/terms/nab/nabterms_au.md

 ### 7. FX Payment Service

-7.1        If you have selected to apply, and have been approved by NAB, to receive the FX Payment Service in respect of one or more Covered FX Currencies, you may offer your goods or services to be paid for in that Covered Currency or Covered Currencies on your website.
+7.1        If you have selected to apply, and have been approved by NAB, to receive the FX Payment Service in respect of one or more Covered Currencies, you may offer your goods or services to be paid for in that Covered Currency or Covered Currencies on your website.

 7.2        All card transaction amounts that are processed under the FX Payment Service will be automatically converted into Australian dollars (AUD) by NAB at a time and exchange rate determined by NAB and not by Stripe.